Alex-Fischman/iz/README.md

 - Macros? (look at Racket, Rust)

 What’s wrong with Lisp?
 Lisp, while certainly an extremely powerful language for users, makes choices that end up limiting it in quite a few ways.
 The most obvious is garbage collection, but the real issue with it is that it’s based on a model of computation that isn’t how real computers work.

-## Base Language Spec

-### Semantics
-Memory Model: stack of 64-bit integers
-Instructions:
-- psh(int): push an int literal
-- add: pop two ints, push their sum
-- neg: pop one int, push its negation
-- ltz: pop one int, push 1 if it is less than zero, 0 otherwise
-- lbl(int): does nothing
-- jmp: pop two ints, if the first is 0 goto the label that holds the value of the second

-### Syntax
-Grammar:
-- Integer literals
-- Identifiers